WebAssembly/WASI/proposals/cli/README.md

 Wasi-cli aims to be useful for:

- - Interfactive command-line argument programs.
+ - Interactive command-line argument programs.

  - Servers that use filesystems, sockets, and related APIs and expect to be started with a CLI-style command-line.